mikaelsundell/colorpicker/README.md

 Documentation
 -------------

-The Colorpicker app uses macOS to create images from the display for use with color picking.
-The app supports display profiles, different color formats and copy to clipboard functionality.
-All display color processing uses LCMS for platform portability.
+Colorpicker is a macOS app to easily pick colors across different displays.
+The app supports display profiles, different color formats, clipboard functionality and an interactive colorwheel for color preview.
+All internal color processing uses LCMS for platform portability.

+**How to use**

+Colorpicker needs to be active to pick colors.
+The app is always active when launched but can be activated using `View > Active [A]`.
+Once active the application will show the current color interactivly in a hsl color wheel.
+Use the color picker button or `Edit > Pick [P]` to start.
+Colors will start to appear on the color wheel.
+To end the color pick tool use either `Right mouse button` or `Esc` to end.
+After color pick app will no longer be active, colors can now be checked by clicking on the in the color wheel.

 **Display profile**

 The default native display values are the native colors from the display.
 The color values equals a screenshot with the display profile .icc applied.
 Switch between different display profiles to display color values in different color spaces, transformed from the display profile .icc.

-**Picking colors**

-Use Pick icon or `Edit > Pick [P]` to pick colors from any screen and window and each color is stored in the color wheel, use right mouse button or escape to exit picker.
-Use `Aperture`, `Marker size`, `Background opacity` and `Color angle`to adjust the color wheel to your preference.
-To go back and check picked colors use `View > Freeze [F]` and color will be clickable in the color wheel.

 **Color processing in LCMS**